 Like it or not, companies are judged by flawed standards.

-Let’s start with revenue recognition, the cash conversion cycle, and free cash flow.
+Continuing from the first memo, we’ll start by examining revenue recognition, the cash conversion cycle, and free cash flow.

 Revenue is recognized when a contract between a business and a customer has been performed.

 Here’s how it’s done according to FASB:

 Fig 1.
 The Revenue Recognition Process

 There are several areas where GAAP revenue recognition can hit a snag and you can find an opportunity.